-- 3. State the projected starting date and expected duration of the services, accommodations, and/or adaptations. - 4.
-List the anticipated time and frequency of sessions per week or month.
-The amount of service may not be stated as a range. - State the location where services and accommodations/adaptations will be provided (such as a general education classroom, resource room, etc.) Note: Location does not mean specific site.
+- 3. State the projected starting date and expected duration of the services, and accommodations, and/or adaptations. - 4.
+List the anticipated time per session and frequency of sessions per week or month.
+The amount of service may not be stated as a range. - 5.
+State the location where services and accommodations/adaptations will be provided (such as a general education classroom, resource room, etc.) Note: Location does not mean specific site.

-Based on the unique needs of each student, the IEP team shall consider any services listed below that may be appropriate for the student and shall document such services on the IEP accordingly.
+Based on the unique needs of each student, the IEP team should shall consider any of the following services listed below that may be appropriate for the student and should shall document such services on the IEP accordingly.